Has a Death Occurred? We Are Available 24/7 (360) 523-2489

 Call Us Live Chat

-It’s not a necessity to hire a lawyer through this process, although Funeral Alternatives of Washington highly recommends that you do so.
-Lawyers help you work through difficult decisions and trivial matters without bias or emotions.
-Upon contacting a lawyer, make sure that you have these documents ready:
+You do not have to hire an attorney, although Funeral Alternatives of Washington highly recommends doing so.
+(We cannot offer legal advice.)
+Lawyers help you through difficult decisions and trivial matters without bias or emotions.

 Here are some other legal considerations that may help ease your stress so that you can focus on what truly matters: honoring your loved one: